How to Prepare for the Casper Test to Get Into Medical School (2026)

 Here are our sample responses:

-2. What would you do if you were Vanessa and a co-worker spoke to you about this situation?
-If I were on Vanessa’s end of the conversation, I would listen to my co-worker’s perspective and try my best not to be defensive even though I’m sure I would feel frustration and that the situation was not my fault.
+• What would you do if you were Vanessa, and a co-worker spoke to you about this situation?
+If I were on Vanessa’s end of the conversation, I would listen to my co-worker’s perspective and try my best not to be defensive, even though I’m sure I would feel frustrated and believe the situation was not my fault.
 Nevertheless, I’d apologize to my team members for creating extra work for them, and then I would speak to my supervisor and HR person in hopes of finding a better solution.
 I would also speak to other single parents in the company and ask them how they’ve handled situations like this in the past.

 Why do these answers work?